tianxing-wu/tianxing-wu.github.io/_pages/about.md

 * **Knowledge Representation and Reasoning:** Representation Learning, Rule Reasoning;
 * **Data Mining:** Table Mining, Text Mining, Information Extraction, Graph Mining;
 * **Semantic Web:** Linked Data, Open Data, Ontology;
-* **Artificial Intelligence Applications:** AI and Medicine, Law, Smart Grid, etc.
+* **Artificial Intelligence Applications:** AI and Medicine, Social Sciences, Smart Grid, etc.

-In the above research areas, I have published over 40 papers in top-tier conferences and journals, such as ICDE, AAAI, IJCAI, ECAI, ISWC, TKDE, TKDD, JWS, WWWJ, and etc.
+In the above research areas, I have published over 50 papers in top-tier conferences and journals, such as ICDE, AAAI, IJCAI, ECAI, ISWC, TKDE, TKDD, JWS, WWWJ, and etc.

 News
 ======
+* **Jan.
+2024:** I was invited as a program committee member of ACL 2024.
+* **Jan.
+2024:** One paper was accepted by Information Sciences.
 * **Nov.
 2023:** I was invited as a senior program committee member of IJCAI 2024.
 * **Oct.
 2023:** I was invited as a program committee member of The Web Conference 2024.
 * **Aug.
 2023:** I was granted by the NSFC General Program.
-* **Aug.
-2023:** I was invited as a program committee member of EMNLP 2023.
-* **July 2023:** One paper was accepted by ISWC 2023.

 Professional Experience
 ======